aiming-lab/GRAPE/README.md

 For details about chosen_traj and rejected_traj, You can refer  [**Datasets**](#datasets) .

-To LoRA fine-tune on a different dataset, you can download the dataset from our repo(URL TBD).
+To TPO-LoRA on a sample dataset, you can download the dataset from our repo(URL TBD).